Di-Anne/DIAWYN24046_FTO2502_GroupA1_Di-AnneWyngaard_SDF01/README.md

 # 👋 Hi, I'm Di-Anne

-🌱 Beginner Software Developer | 🚀 Excited to Learn & Build
+🌱 Beginner Software Developer coming from the field of Marine Science | 🚀 Excited to Learn & Build

 ---